frankkilcommins/smartbear-mcp/README.md

 ```
 </details>

-### VS Code Manually
+### VS Code using source code

+For developers who want to contribute to the SmartBear MCP server, customize its functionality, or work with the latest development features, you can build and run the server directly from source code.
+This approach gives you full control over the implementation and allows you to make modifications as needed.

-If you want to build and run the MCP server from source (for development or contribution):
+To set up the MCP server from source:

 1. **Clone the repository:**
    ```bash